100 Notable alumni of

 -

 Jules Henri Poincaré was a French mathematician, theoretical physicist, engineer, and philosopher of science.
 He is often described as a polymath, and in mathematics as "The Last Universalist", since he excelled in all fields of the discipline as it existed during his lifetime.
 He has further been called "the Gauss of modern mathematics".
-Due to his success in science, along with his influence and philosophy, he has been called "the philosopher par excellence of modern science."
+Due to his success in science, along with his influence in philosophy, he has also been called "the philosopher par excellence of modern science".

 -